Frequently Asked Questions

-East Bay Little League (EBLL) relies solely on community support from sponsorships to our registration fees in order to operate.
-We get very little support from the County other than maintenance of the structures.
-We are on our own for maintaining the fields and batting cages.
-The following items are partially covered by your registration fees: Uniforms, field maintenance (fertilizing, pest services and mowing of the grass), clay, sand, chalk, field dry, fencing, batting cage maintenance, equipment, safety bases, insurance, charter fees and dues for Little League and District 13, all improvements (outside of restrooms and concession stands), to include renovated or new fields.
+East Bay Youth Athletics (EBYA) relies solely on community support from sponsorships and our registration fees in order to operate.
+We get very little support from the County other than maintenance of the physical structures.
+EBYA is responsible for maintaining the fields and batting cages.
+The following items are partially covered by your registration fees: Uniforms, field maintenance (fertilizing, pest services and mowing of the grass), clay, sand, chalk, field dry, fencing, batting cage maintenance, equipment, safety bases, insurance, charter fees and dues for Babe Ruth League and District 14, all improvements (outside of restrooms and concession stands), to renovate existing or build new fields.
 Fundraising activities and corporate sponsorship provide some funding.
 As we become more successful with fundraising activities, it will allow us to keep our registration fees as low as possible.

-2. When are the East Bay Little League Seasons?
+2. When are the East Bay Youth Athletics Seasons?

-East Bay Little League presents a fall and spring season.
+East Bay Youth Athletics presents a fall and spring season.
 The fall season is instructional in nature.
 It starts after Labor Day and runs until mid-November.
 The spring season is more formal and competitive.
 It begins in late January for tryouts, with games starting in late February and runs until mid-May.
 Registration for both seasons starts several months in advance.
-Early registration normally garners a reduction in price.
-Registration dates are announced on this website and additionally are advertised in other media and at local schools.
+Registration dates are announced on this website and the leagues Social Media sites.
+Additional announcements are sent to local schools and media.
 The fall season is an ideal time for the beginning player to venture into baseball or softball.
 It affords them more opportunity to learn basic fundamentals in a learning environment.
 It is also an opportune time for the player that is moving to the next level to get acclimated to the differences of playing at a higher level.

 3. Why can't we keep score in the fall?

-The fall season is only allowed to be played if we use the season as instructional per Little League International Rules.
+The fall season is only allowed to be played if we use the season as instructional per Babe Ruth League International Rules.
 The emphasis is on learning and using proper fundamentals in a fun environment.

 4. What ages are eligible and where will they play?

-East Bay Little League provides baseball and softball opportunities for young people ages 5-16.
-By Little League rules, a player’s league age is determined based upon their age as of April 30.
+East Bay Youth Athletics provides baseball and softball opportunities for young people ages 4-18.
+By Babe Ruth League rules, a player’s league age is determined based upon their age as of April 30.
 For instance, a player that does not turn 9 until late March is considered league age 9 and plays in that division for the entire year.
 Softball players League age is figured for the entire calendar year as of December 31.
-The Little League year begins with the fall season.
+The Babe Ruth League year begins with the fall season.
 A player that is slotted into an age division in the fall is also in that division for the spring season.
 You can use these links for a description of the baseball and softball divisions for each age group.